arob5/arob5.github.io/_posts/2024-05-30-active-subspaces.md

 that $V$ is invertible with $V^{-1} = V^\top$.
 Let's suppose that the measure
 $\mu$ admits a density function $\rho$.
-Since the transformation $T$ is invertible and differentiable, then the change-of-variables formula tells us the density of the random vector $u$.
+Since the transformation $T$ is invertible and differentiable, then the change-of-variables formula gives us the density of the random vector $u$.
 Denoting this density by $\tilde{\rho}$, we have
 $$
 \tilde{\rho}(u^\prime)